Asthma and Hayfever

 Cetrine: This is a once daily, non-drowsy antihistamine that can be taken for the duration of the hay fever season.
 It is suitable for adults and children over 6 years of age.
 It helps control symptoms of hayfever and other allergies.
 It can also help relieve symptoms of itching, swelling and redness of the skin.
 It is not suitable in pregnancy and breastfeeding.

-Zirtek liquid: is used for children as a twice daily dose depending on age (2- 12 years) to control symptoms.
-It is suitable for children under 6 years who cannot take the tablet form of antihistamine.
+Cetrine liquid: is used for children (2- 12 years) to control symptoms.
+It is suitable for children under 6 and anyone who can’t take the tablet form of Cetrine.

 Optrex itchy eye drops: these are a safe option for pregnant and breast-feeding women with itchy, watery eyes.
 They contain natural plant extracts to relieve irritation by pollen, pet and dust mites.
 They can be used as often as required.